Bassam Mallick

 What genuinely moves the lipid markers (food)

 The list that actually has evidence — not lemon water, not amla shots.
+Here's which lever moves which marker:

 Cutting trans fats lowers LDL and raises HDL.
 Vanaspati, reused stall oil, cheap biscuits, packaged namkeen listing "partially hydrogenated" anything.
 Just stop.